aabelaby/AI-IMAGE-GENERATION/README.md

     ```

 2.  **Set up your environment variables:**
-    This project expects the Google Gemini API key to be available as an environment variable (`process.env.API_KEY`).
+    This project expects the AI API key to be available as an environment variable (`process.env.API_KEY`).
 You will need to configure this in your deployment environment or local development setup.

 3.  **Run the application:**
     Open the `index.html` file in your browser, preferably using a local server extension like "Live Server" for VS Code to avoid any potential CORS issues.